Alexander the Great and The Business of War – Part 2

 Ruins of the Tachara, Persepolis.
 (CC BY-SA 3.0)

 If destroying literature was not enough, Alexander also looted the treasury.
-Thousands of pack animals were utilized in the removal of 2500 tons of gold at Persepolis!
+Thousands of pack animals were utilized to remove 2500 tons of gold at Persepolis!
 A staggering amount.
-Alexander would take part of the treasury with him to fund the war while depositing the rest in Susa.
-Adding insult to injury, Alexander also allowed his:
+Alexander would take part of the treasury to fund the war while depositing the rest in Susa.
+Adding insult to injury, Diodorus Siculus mentions that Alexander also allowed his:

-soldiers to plunder, all but the palaces.
+“Soldiers to plunder, all but the palaces.
 It was the richest city under the sun and the private houses had been furnished with every sort of wealth over the years.
 The Macedonians raced into it slaughtering all the men whom they met and plundering the residences; many of the houses belonged to the common people and were abundantly supplied with furniture and wearing apparel of every kind.
 Here much silver was carried off and no little gold, and many rich dresses gay with sea purple or with gold embroidery became the prize of the victors.
-The enormous palaces, famed throughout the whole civilized world, fell victim to insult and utter destruction.
+The enormous palaces, famed throughout the whole civilized world, fell victim to insult and utter destruction.”

-Alexander’s men were getting rich quickly at the expense of the locals, but even that was not enough, for many of Alexander’s men turned on one another, and began to kill each other in the name of profit due to one fellow soldier having more than the other.
-Moreover, the Persian males whom the soldiers encountered were murdered and the women were taken to be made slaves.
+Alexander’s men were getting rich quickly at the expense of the locals.
+Still, even that was not enough, for many of Alexander’s men turned on one another and began to kill each other in the name of profit due to one fellow soldier having more than the other.
+Moreover, the Persian males whom the soldiers encountered were murdered, and the women were taken to be made slaves.

 Bull capital at Persepolis.